Anoka County, Minnesota: 2010 census

-The median income for a household in the county was $57,754, and the median income for a family was $64,261.
+The median income for a household in the county was $57,754, and for a family was $64,261.
 Males had a median income of $41,527 versus $30,534 for females.
 The per capita income for the county was $23,297.
 About 2.90% of families and 4.20% of the population were below the poverty line, including 4.90% of those under age 18 and 4.50% of those age 65 or over.

 Government and politics

-Anoka County was once one of the most Democratic suburban counties in any metro area nationwide and one of the rare few to have trended Republican since the 21st century.
-On a national level, Anoka County has voted for the Republican presidential candidate from 2000 onward, with the margins remaining relatively close outside of 2016.
-However, incumbent Democratic-Farmer-Labor Senator Amy Klobuchar defeated Jim Newberger by over 20,000 votes here in the 2018 midterms; Klobuchar also won this county in 2006 and 2012.
-Despite this, Republican Karin Housley narrowly defeated Democrat Tina Smith in the concurrent Senate special election in 2018, despite Smith winning the overall election by a margin of over 10 points.
+Anoka County was once one of the most Democratic suburban counties in any metropolitan area nationwide and is one of the few to have trended Republican in the 21st century.
+On a national level, Anoka County has voted for the Republican presidential nominee since 2000, though with the margins remaining within 3% outside of 2004, 2016, and 2024.
+Incumbent Democratic-Farmer-Labor Senator Amy Klobuchar defeated Jim Newberger by over 20,000 votes there in the 2018 midterms; Klobuchar also won the county in 2006, 2012, and 2024.
+Republican nominee Karin Housley narrowly defeated Democratic incumbent Tina Smith in the concurrent Senate special election in 2018; Smith won the election by over 10 points.
+Incumbent Democratic-Farmer-Labor Governor Tim Walz also won Anoka County in his 2018 gubernatorial bid by fewer than 300 votes, but the county flipped to Republican in the 2022 gubernatorial election.